Author Archives: Carolyn Moore

 This is the only path that makes the anxiety and busy-ness of Christmas worth the trouble.
 So I pray for you and me both that in this season, we will learn what it really means to embody the very heart of Christ, to do the hidden work of incarnational ministry, to allow ourselves nothing less than that which builds the Kingdom on earth.

-Carolyn Moore ~ Lord, Bend Us
+Lord, Bend Us by Carolyn Moore

 In 1903, Evan Roberts was 25 years old.
 He was a Christian, coal miner, and student who began to pray for God to fill him with the Holy Spirit.
 In the midst of this season of prayer, Roberts found himself at an evangelistic event where a man named Seth Joshua was preaching.
 Roberts heard Joshua pray, “Lord, bend us,” and at the sound of those words the Holy Spirit grabbed him.